nabijaczleweli/cargo-update/man/cargo-install-update.md

   [PACKAGE...]

-    List of packages to update.
+    List of packages to update in the [(registry_url):]package_name[:version] format.

+    Registry defaults to the default crates.io registry.

     If specified in addition to --all,
     will add the specified packages to the update list